Generating a Certificate Signing Request (CSR) - IIS 5 and 6

 - Paste all of the text, including ----BEGIN NEW CERTIFICATE REQUEST---- and ----END CERTIFICATE REQUEST----, in our online request form.

-For more information on how to request a certificate in our online request form, see Requesting a Standard or Wildcard SSL Certificate.
+For more information on how to request a certificate in our online request form, see Requesting an SSL Certificate.

 Generating a Certificate Signing Request (CSR) - CPanel/WebHost Manager